HFAnalyticsLab/MLTCs_deprivation_and_mortality/README.md

 ### England analysis (completed in R)

-#### Requirements

-These scripts were written in R version 4.0.5 and RStudio Version 1.1.383.

 The process to create an analysis dataset from our CPRD sample and clinical codelists, can be found in our project exploring [*MLTC's and mortality in ethnic groups*](https://github.com/HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups) and is [**01_Process_data.R**](https://github.com/HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups/blob/main/01_Process_data.R)

 There are three R scripts that create variables and then run models to test our hypotheses: